 Color Me Calm: 100 Coloring Templates for Meditation and Relaxation: Those of you that follow Backdoor Survival on Facebook know that I have become a coloring maniac.
 This book is my latest splurge and what a fantastic adult coloring book it is!
 This is another one of my favorites: Balance (Angie’s Extreme Stress Menders Volume 1) Yes, I am totally addicted.
 Why color?
 Read Nine Reasons Why Adult Coloring is Important to Preppers.

 Colored Pencils 36-color Art Drawing Pencils: This is the first set of pencils I purchased and they have served me well.
-I paid about $15 for the set but see that as of this writing they are less than $10.
 I can also recommend this set of 72 colors from Prismacolor.
 More expensive, yes.
 But really worth it for coloring scenes where you want to do a lot of shading.

-Need something from Amazon (and who doesn’t)?
 I earn a small commission from purchases made when you begin yourAmazon shopping experience here.
-You still get great Amazon service and the price is the same, no matter what.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!

 Every family should have at least one Tote-able Toilet.
 I have priced purchasing the bucket and toilet seat lid separately and found that it was more economical to pick up this kit.
 I have filled my portable potty with sanitation supplies plus, of course, plenty of TP.

 Emergency Essentials carries a wide variety of equipment and supplies – all at competitive prices.